-Range checking (i.e., checking whether an $O_2$ value is within preset minimum and maximum values as a function of depth and ocean region) was performed on all $O_2$ values as a first quality control check to flag from further use values that were grossly outside expected oceanic ranges.
-Range checks were prepared for individual regions of the world ocean.
-Garcia et al. (2018) and Boyer and Levitus (1994) detail the quality control procedures.
-Tables showing the $O_2$ ranges selected for each basin and depth can be found in Garcia et al. (2019a).

-A check as to whether excessive vertical gradients occur in the data as a function of depth has been performed for $O_2$ data in WOD18 both in terms of positive and negative concentration gradients.
-See Garcia et al. (2019a) for limits for excessive gradients for $O_2$ .
+Range checking (i.e., checking whether individual nutrient concentration values are within preset minimum and maximum values as a function of depth and ocean region) was performed on all data values as a first quality control check to flag and withhold from further use the relatively few values that were grossly outside expected oceanic concentration ranges.
+Range checks were prepared for individual oceanic regions.
+A check as to whether excessive vertical gradients occur in the data has been performed for each nutrient variable in WOD18 both in terms of positive and negative gradients.
 We flagged and not used values that exceeded these gradients.
+Garcia et al. (2018 a,c) detail the quality control procedures.